SpaceCurve/arcadapt/README.md

 Run Examples
 ------------

-You can use two browser-based examples to show data stored in the SpaceCurve System.
+You can use two browser-based examples in the SpaceCurve VM to show data stored in the SpaceCurve System.
 These examples use the ArcGIS REST API, which the ArcGIS Server Adapter translates into native SpaceCurve REST API calls.
+In these examples, you can zoom into and out of the map using the scroll wheel on the mouse.

 ### The hexbin Example

 To run the hexbin example, enter this URL into the FireFox browser:

 `http://localhost/examples/hexbin`

+The hexbin example shows areas where earthquakes have occurred.
+Areas with more earthquakes appear in a redder color.

 ### The webmap Example